jontitorr/ytunes/README.md

 5. Once created, you will be taken to the function's page.
 Click on the "Code" tab.
 6. From there, click on the "Upload from" dropdown and select "Upload a .zip file".
 7. Upload the zip file you created in the previous step, or the one included in this repository.
+8. Once uploaded, click on the "Configuration" tab.
+Under "Environment variables", add a new variable called "API_KEY" and set it to your YouTube API key.
+You can get one [here](https://developers.google.com/youtube/v3/getting-started).

 #### 3. Alexa Skill Setup: from [jukebox](https://github.com/crd/jukebox)